asraarwani/DataStructuresAndAlgorithms/README.md

             45. Flatten BST into singly linked list without using any auxiliary data structure
             46. Flatten BST into singly linked list using stack
             47. Flatten BST into singly linked list using queue
+            48. Convert a BST into doubly linked list

      6. Array